 Have you been trained in the use of HijackThis?

-You should never attempt to fix anything using HijackThis, until someone who is experienced at reading the log outputs, has a chance to review it.
+attempt to fix stuff using HijackThis, until someone who is experienced at reading the log outputs has a chance to review it.

 Fixing the wrong items can make a computer unbootable.